beckyfernez/web-app-project/README.md

 ```sh
 https://dining-location-reviews-app.herokuapp.com/
 ```
-Disclaimer: the url above is just a sample and is not functional!
+Disclaimer - the url above is just a sample and is not functional!

 Now, your home page should look something like this: